fasouto/fasouto.github.com/_posts/2014-02-25-unix-tips-and-tricks.md

 #### Job control with disown

-This command is incredibly useful, sometimes you forgot to start a time consuming command with nohup or screen and you need to go offline while the command is still running.
+This command it's incredibly useful, sometimes you forgot to start a time consuming command with nohup or screen and you need to go offline while the command is still running.
 You can pause it with `crtl-z` move it to the background with `bg`and then protect it from SIGHUP using `disown`, so you can quit your ssh session.

 `disown jobID`

-#### Make a directory tree quicker
+#### Make a directory tree

 Usually I create a directory tree one at a time: